noir-lang/noir/build-system/README.md

 - There is no guarantee the cache will be available between workflow steps or builds.
 - There is not one single cache, but multiple caches which are randomly attached to your job.

-For this reason it's undeterministic in terms of state or performance, and is thus impossible to use it for anything useful.
+For this reason it's nondeterministic in terms of state or performance, and is thus impossible to use it for anything useful.

 ## Important Concepts